MH4GF/dependency-cruiser-report-action/README.md

 ### Customizing cruise script

-This action automatically adds necessary flags to your cruise script.
-The default script is:
+This action automatically adds necessary flags to your cruise script based on package manager.
+For example, if you are using yarn, the default script is:

 ```bash
 yarn run -s depcruise